vanadium/website/content/concepts/syncbase-overview.md

 app data between devices.
 It works even when devices are not connected to the Internet.

+(The video below describes an app built for web browsers.
+Syncbase is currently focused on Android and iOS, and we have removed browser support.
+The concepts in the video are still valid, however.)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2cHzd8pBYmU" frameborder="0" allowfullscreen></iframe>

 # Why use Syncbase?